-3R’s for Puerto Rico: Rescue, Relief, Rebuild, a fundraising campaign launched by The Puerto Rican Agenda of Chicago, provides immediate relief to those affected by Hurricane Maria in Puerto Rico.
-The campaign launched on Friday, September 22 at Segundo Ruiz Belvis Cultural Center, non-profit 501c3 fiscal agent of the project, and raised nearly $70,000 that evening.
-In a period of 48 hours the members of The Puerto Rican Agenda assessed the immediate needs on the island, purchased pallets of emergency supplies, secured transportation courtesy of Custom Trucking Company, and loaded the first cargo plane underwritten by United Airlines.
+3R’s for Puerto Rico: Rescue, Relief, Rebuild, a fundraising campaign launched by The Puerto Rican Agenda of Chicago (Agenda), provides immediate relief and meaningful rebuilding efforts for those affected by Hurricane Maria in Puerto Rico.
+The campaign launched on Friday, September 22, 2017 at Segundo Ruiz Belvis Cultural Center, non-profit 501c3 fiscal agent of the project, and raised nearly $70,000 that evening.
+In a period of 48 hours the members of The Agenda assessed the immediate needs on the island, purchased pallets of emergency supplies, secured transportation courtesy of Custom Trucking Company, and loaded the first cargo plane underwritten by United Airlines.
 Donate to the campaign by making an online contribution HERE.

 The Puerto Rican Agenda’s signature strategy includes purchasing pallets directly from Puerto Rican distributors and working closely with Puerto Rican officials and non-profit organizations to distribute supplies and issue micro-grants.
 We apply donations to meaningful and targeted initiatives to immediately address pressing needs on the island.